 Session Law 2017-41, Section 3.3 requires the Department of Health and Human Services to report annually to the Joint Legislative Oversight Committee on Health and Human Services on the oversight of the local administration of social services programs other than medical assistance relative to the Local DSS Written Agreements.
-Pursuant to the provisions of law, the Department is pleased to submit the attached report.
+Pursuant to the provisions law, the Department is pleased to submit the attached report.

-Should you have any questions regarding this report, please contact John Furnari, Program/Policy Analyst, at John.Furnari@dhhs.nc.gov.
+Should you have any questions regarding this report, please contact Karen Wade, Director of Policy, at Karen.Wade@dhhs.nc.gov.